EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 Navigate to C:\tensorflow1\models\research\object_detection\samples\configs and copy the faster_rcnn_inception_v2_pets.config file into the \object_detection\training directory.
 Then, open the file with a text editor.
 There are several changes to make to the .config file, mainly changing the number of classes and examples, and adding the file paths to the training data.

-Make the following changes to the faster_rcnn_inception_v2_pets.config file:
+Make the following changes to the faster_rcnn_inception_v2_pets.config file.
+Note: The path must be entered with two forward slashes after C: and single forward slashes elsewhere, or TensorFlow will give a file path error when trying to train the model!

 - Line 9.
 Change num_classes to the number of different objects you want the classifier to detect.
 For the above basketball, shirt, and shoe detector, it would be num_classes : 3 .
 - Line 110.
 Change fine_tune_checkpoint to:
 fine_tune_checkpoint : “C://tensorflow1/models/research/object_detection/faster_rcnn_inception_v2_coco_2018_01_28/model.ckpt"
-Note: The path must be entered with two forward slashes after C: and single forward slashes elsewhere, or TensorFlow will give a file path error when trying to train the model.
 - Lines 126 and 128.
 In the train_input_reader section, change input_path and label_map_path to:
 input_path : "C://tensorflow1/models/research/object_detection/train.record"
 label_map_path: "C://tensorflow1/models/research/object_detection/training/labelmap.pbtxt"